ericgcc/commit_message_format/standards.md

 >* ios: when fixing something on iOS
 >* winp: when fixing something on Windows Phone

-**NOTE:** The tags :penguin:, :apple: and  :checkered_flag: must be used just in combination with other labels to specify a particular change related to an O.S.
+**NOTE:** The tags linux:, macos: , win:, ios: and winp: must be used just in combination with other labels to specify a particular change related to an O.S.

 ##REFERENCES